Heatsoaking

 The configured heatsoaking is used during the START_PRINT macro and by applicable calibration routines.

-Basic Bed Heatsoaking
+Basic Heatsoaking

 [gcode_macro RatOS]